Career Definition for Substitute Teachers

 Substitute teaching job opportunities may be strongest for applicants who have a bachelor's degree and a teaching certificate.
 Although the BLS does not offer specific job outlook statistics for substitute teachers, kindergarten and elementary school teaching jobs, in general, were expected to grow at an average rate of 7% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).

 Once again, The BLS does not offer job outlook statistics for substitute teachers, but high school teaching positions were predicted to grow at a similar rate of 8% from 2016-2026.
 Those who are bilingual and have experience teaching more in-demand courses, such as math and science, may have more opportunities.
 The BLS reported that in May 2018, the median annual salary for substitute teachers was $28,680.

 Similar career options in this field include:

-Individuals interested in working with children part time might look into this career.
+Individuals interested in working with children part-time might look into this career.
 These workers care for children in homes, preschools, public schools, and childcare centers, providing basic care for children when families aren't available to do so.
 A high school diploma is usually sufficient to enter this profession, although some states have further training or licensing requirements.
-The BLS predicted an average employment growth of 5% from 2014-2024, and the reported median salary in 2015 was $20,320.
+The BLS predicted average employment growth of 7% from 2016-2026, and the reported median salary in 2018 was $23,240.